 (a) In talking about class participation, I mean to refer to that part of the class that is not the exam.
-Thus class participation for grading purposes is largely in-classroom discussion, but it can also include quizzes, exercises, and bring-to-class or turn-in-by-e-mail assignments.
+Thus class participation for grading purposes is mostly in-classroom discussion.
+But to the extent we have anything along the lines of short quizzes, in-class exercises, or minor bring-to-class or turn-in-by-e-mail assignments, those are embraced within class participation as well.

 (b) Class participation will potentially count in calculating your final grade.
-I may add or subtract from some students' exam grades on a non-anonymous, discretionary basis, with the result forming the grade for the course.
+I may add or subtract from some students' exam grades on a nonanonymous, discretionary basis, with the result forming the grade for the course.
 Such adjustment will ordinarily be no more than one step, such as from a B to a B+ or from an A to an A-.
 In extraordinary cases, which I anticipate to be rare, I may make an adjustment of two steps, such as from a C to a B- or from a B+ to a B-.
 (For instance, a student who was one of the best ever in class but who did extremely poorly on the exam might get a two-steps-up adjustment.)